henriquecustodia/hacus/README.md

 # Hacus
-A javascript framework to create custom components easily
+A javascript library to create custom components easily